duerrfk/BlueIMU/README.md

 The GY521 module is connected through I2C to the MCU.

 An overdischarge protection is included using the ??? voltage monitor.
-The MCU, IMU, and Bluetooth module will be disconnected from power at about 3.0 V. At about 3.2 V, the LED (charge indicator) goes off to signal a low battery (the GY521 module has another onboard LED to show that the board is still running down to 3.0 V).
+The MCU, IMU, and Bluetooth module will be disconnected from power at about 3.0 V. At about 3.3 V, the red LED (charge indicator) goes off to signal a low battery (the GY521 module has another onboard LED to show that the board is still running down to 3.0 V).

-## Programming the Atmega328P
+## Preparing the Atmega328P (Programming Fuses)

 Program the following fuses (note that "1" means fuse *not* programmed; "0" means fuse programmed):

-Low Power Crystal Oscillator 3-8 MHz, 16k +14k (BOD enabled)
+Low Power Crystal Oscillator 3-8 MHz, 16ck+14cl (BOD enabled):
-* CKSEL 1101
-* SUT 01

-BOD enabled at 2.7 V
-* BODLEVEL 101

-Enable serial programming
+* CKSEL = 1101, SUT 01: external crystal oscillator 3-8 MHz w/ BOD enabled
+* CKDIV8 = 1: don't divide clock internally by 8
-* SPIEN = 0
+* SPIEN = 0: enable serial programming
+* BODLEVEL = 101: brown-out detection set to 2.7 V

-Boot reset vector not enabled
+* BOOTRST = 1: boot reset vector not enabled
-* BOOTRST = 1

-External reset not disabled
-* RSTDISBL = 1
+* RSTDISBL = 1: external reset not disabled:

 This results in the following fuse bytes: